Buff-breasted flycatcher: Distribution and habitat

 During the breeding season and in its year-round range the buff-breasted flycatcher inhabits wide mountain canyons with open pine, pine-oak, and oak forest that has a grassy understory with some bushes.
 It often is found along watercourses.
 In the non-breeding season some move to lower elevation thorn-scrub.
 It overall ranges between 600 and 3500 m of elevation.
 In Arizona it ranges between 1950 and 2850 m.
 In Guatemala and Honduras it ranges between 600 and 3200 m.

 Behavior

 Movement

 The buff-breasted flycatcher is a partial migrant.
-Subspecies E. f. pygmaeus migrates south from the U.S.A. and far northern Mexico after the breeding season.
+Subspecies E. f. pygmaeus migrates south from the US and far northern Mexico after the breeding season.
 Movements of subspecies E. f. brodkorbi, if any, are unknown.
 The other four subspecies are generally year-round residents though some individuals of E. f. rubicundus move to lower elevations after breeding.

 Feeding

 The buff-breasted flycatcher feeds on insects.
 During the breeding season it typically forages in pairs, and singly outside that season.
 It forages mostly from the forest's understory to its mid-story and will descend to the ground.
 It captures prey in mid-air with sallies from a perch ("hawking") and from bare ground and grass.